 Station: Harajuku (原宿駅)

 Lines: JR Yamanote line

-This might be one of the most famous areas in Tokyo, and I would say that even though over the years it has definitely changed and lost a little bit of its independent and unique character, it is still definitely worth a visit.
-The road you are probably looking for here is Takeshita-dori, opposite the exit/entrance to Harajuku station.
+This might be one of the most famous areas in Tokyo for its unique culture and fashion.
+Although over the years it has definitely changed and lost a little bit of its independent and unique character, it’s definitely still worth a visit.
+The road you are probably looking for here is Takeshita-dori.
+And it’s opposite the exit/entrance to Harajuku station.
 Here, the narrow pedestrian only street is lined with shops, both chain and independent.
 You can find any kind of costume or outfit here, as well as accessories to match.
-Theres also a decent sized Daiso (100yen store), which is always fun to go in!
+Theres also a decent sized Daiso (100 Yen store), which is always fun to go in!

 A must do here is to eat a crêpe ice cream dessert from one of the many stalls!
 My favourite is either the one on the right about halfway down the street, or the one on the left slightly further up.
 The best flavour is definitely Matcha Oreo!!
 It is absolutely delicious!

 Lines: JR Yamanote line (Harajuku) , Chiyoda line (Meiji-Jingumae), Fukutoshin line (Meiji-Jingumae)

 On the other side of Harajuku station from Takeshita-dori, is Yoyogi Park, which is home to the famous Meiji Shrine.
 This park is one of my favourites in Tokyo.
 It is so relaxing and peaceful, with tall trees and full branches.
 Hard to believe you’re in the middle of the biggest metropolitan city in the world when you’re sitting on a bench here.
 The only sounds you can hear are that of nature.